Confidentiality Notice

 Executive Summary

 While we successfully increased Adjusted EBITDA by 47% and established a multi-million dollar recurring revenue stream, the path was not linear.
-This case study documents not only the "what" and "how" of the financial value created but the far more complex "who" and "why" of the organizational dynamics that defined the transformation.

 Governance